Free How-to-Guide 1

 - Discover what learning disorders / disabilities are and are not.

-- Find out 6 important clues to help you identify students with learning disorders and disabilities.
+- Find out about 7 important behavioural clues to help identify struggling students.

 - Use handy checklists to help identify whether a struggling student may have a learning disorder /disability.